filidorwiese/filidorwiese.nl/src/assets/content/gelredome.md

 poster: "media/gelredome.jpg"
 printonly: false
 ---
 Gelredome, one of the largest stadiums and concert halls in the Netherlands was a relatively straight-forward, but nevertheless fun assignment to develop the front-end of.
 Some subtle animation effects gave the design a finishing touch.
-Agency: Bureau BlauwGeel.
+Agency: <a href="http://www.bureaublauwgeel.nl" target="_blank">Bureau BlauwGeel</a>